Please contact the following GSS Hunting Consultant

 February 15th through the end of May

-1 (one) Ocellated Tom, 1 (one) turkey tag, Lodging in tent camp, All meals, Refreshments in the field, Field care and packaging of trophies, Guides, Transportation to and from the Ranch and the airport, Hunting license and visa, USFWS trophy import forms.
-CITES Permit $200.
+1 (one) Ocellated Tom, 1 (one) turkey tag, Air Conditioned Lodging, All meals, Refreshments in the field, Field care and packaging of trophies, Guides, Hunting license and VISA, USFWS trophy import forms.

-Travel overnight expenses that you may incur in before and after your hunt, If you fly into the Merida airport you will have an additional $300 charged to your hunt, Taxidermy work and shipping of trophies, Tips (They are customary and, of course voluntary, for guides, cooks and staff).
+Travel overnight expenses that you may incur in before and after your hunt, CITES Permit $200, Round-trip transportation to lodge ($300), taxidermy work and shipping of trophies, tips (They are customary and, of course voluntary, for guides, cooks and staff).

 Destination airport is Mérida (MID) where you will be met and greeted by Yukkutz Hunting staff, then driven to camp in reliable vehicles.
 The ETA to camp is 4 hours.
 You will need to fly in the day before and overnight at the Americana which is not included in the cost.
 Hotel is around $100/night.